shanecav/webpack-browsersync-proxy/readme.md

 $ npm install
 ```

-**Step 4**: Set up your external server to serve your app however you'd like.
+**Step 4**: Set up your external server to serve this app.
 Make sure it serves the `/public` directory.

 Go into /app.js and set the `LOCAL_HOST` variable (line 15) to whatever URL your external server is serving your app at.